To understand the meaning of commercial

-Is the image going to be used for a social media profile and a business flyer or is it going to be used for a nationwide promotion?
-The first will generate less profit and require lower resolution images, while the second will involve higher resolution images that will be seen across the country.
+Is the image going to be used for a social media profile and a business flyer, or is it going to be used for a nationwide promotion?
+The first will generate less profit and require lower-resolution images, while the second will involve higher-resolution images that will be seen across the country.

-You need to be sure you’ve included the costs of everything you need to get the images your client’s want; things like those location permits and equipment rental.
+You need to be sure you’ve included the costs of everything you need to get the images your clients want, things as those location permits and equipment rental.
 Make it clear to your client that if other costs come up, they will need to cover those.
 This will ensure that you don’t get stuck with extra costs.

 To work as a professional commercial photographer, you’ve got to know how to edit your images.
-Post production processing can turn an okay image into a great image.
+Post-production processing can turn an okay image into a great image.

-- Create a Professional Network: Having a good network of professional relationships can really help your business.
-You can referrals from them, and they might be able to help you out from time to time.
+Having a good network of professional relationships can really help your business.
+You can get referrals from them, and they might be able to help you out from time to time.
 For example, maybe you don’t want to own your own studio because of the overhead.
 Well, if you’re on good terms with someone who does, perhaps they will rent it to you for a day if you need it for a particular shoot.

 By understanding the specifics of your client’s needs, being frank about image use rights, creating a mood that fits well with your client’s desires, making sure your quote includes all costs, being prepared for variations in lighting, investing in good photo editing software, and creating a professional network, you can be very successful in this lucrative photographic genre.